galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

     - pgaleone
 ---

-In [part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/) we learned how to convert a Tensorflow 1.x code to its eager version, the eager version to its graph representation, and faced the problems that arise when working with functions that create a state.
+In [part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/) we learned how to convert a TensorFlow 1.x code to its eager version, the eager version to its graph representation, and faced the problems that arise when working with functions that create a state.

 In [part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/) we learned that `tf.function` creates a new graph for every different input value if the input is not a `tf.Tensor` object but a Python native type and how this could slow down (or speed up if correctly used) the execution.
 Moreover, the differences between the `tf.autograph` generated source code and what happens, instead, when using AutoGraph trough `tf.function` have been highlighted.